kolah/runner/README.md

 # runner

 Runner is a command line tool that builds and (re)starts your web application every time you save a Go file file.
+It's similar to live rebuild tools available for JS.

-Additionally, it supports running a `dlv` debugger, which can be useful while running application in a Docker container.
+It supports two modes of operation: `live rebuild` and `debug`.
+Debug might be useful for running a debugger, which can be useful while running application in a Docker container.

+The tool was intended to be used for Go projects, but in current state it's language agnostic – you should be able to tweak it to your needs.

 Initially it was based on [fresh](https://github.com/pilu/fresh).